QuickStart Tennis of Central Virginia

 Schools Tennis & QS Pathway "Next Level" Schools

-Gwedette Crummie, Principal of Crozet Elementary School, grew up in a family of athletes (football, basketball, tennis and track) in the small town of Martinsville, Virginia.
+Gwedette Crummie, retired Principal of Crozet Elementary School, grew up in a family of athletes (football, basketball, tennis and track) in the small town of Martinsville, Virginia.
 She graduated from the University of Virginia with an undergraduate teaching degree.
 She received her Masters in Education in Curriculum and Instruction at the Virginia Commonwealth University and her Administration and Supervision K-12 endorsement from the University of Virginia.
 Gwedette spent seven years as an Albemarle County Public School (ACPS) administrator at Baker-Butler Elementary and Burley Middle School, and has been at Crozet Elementary School for eight years.
 She is an active participant of ACPS Baldrige Quality Council that evaluates and provides divisional level recommendations to empower our school organization and achieve breakthrough results.
 She loves sports (especially tennis) and being active in the community!
 She currently lives in the southern end of Albemarle County with her son who attends George Mason University.

 QuickStart PRO and Community Outreach